 - Commuting options: express trains to Berlin Mitte take 25 minutes.
 Easy car access to north Berlin by motorway.

 - Cars: most homes have parking and there is easy motorway access.

-- Recreation: the former Prussian palace is a cultural centre, hosting music and theatrical events, and also has a large open park.
+- Recreation: the former Prussian palace is a cultural center, hosting music and theatrical events, and also has a large open park.

-- Shopping: boutiques in the city centre, with supermarkets and larger shops further out of town.
+- Shopping: boutiques in the city center, with supermarkets and larger shops further out of town.

-- Neighbourhood: many pleasant single-family homes with gardens.
+- Neighborhood: many pleasant single-family homes with gardens.

 Where to live near Berlin: Great for students and tight budgets